kyomeo/kyomeo/README.md

   out looking complete while holding something nobody had chosen.
 - **After sign-up through an external identity provider, the application-side profile was never created.** The consent record stayed empty and the GDPR data export came back with nothing in it.
+  I traced it back to its cause: nothing sent a new account to the onboarding form, and that form is what creates the profile.
+Filing the cause as its own report closed both tickets.

 ---